mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How to replace Null in PostgreSQL?

+Occasionally, you will end up with a dataset that has some nulls that you'd prefer to contain actual values.
+This happens frequently in numerical data (displaying nulls as 0 is often preferable), and when performing outer joins that result in some unmatched rows.
+In cases like this, you can use `COALESCE` to replace the null values.

 SQL Server supports `ISNULL` function that replaces NULL with a specified replacement value:

 ```sql